lingtalfi/DocTools/personal/mydoc/README.md

     /**
      * An array of classes to ignore.
      * You would put any classes used by your planet, but external to your planet.
-     * That's because they will be scanned by the Parser and generate errors in the [report](https://github.com/lingtalfi/DocTools/blob/master/doc/api/DocTools/Report/ReportInterface.md).
+     * That's because they will be scanned by the Parser and generate errors in the @kw(report).
      * By referencing theme here, they would be scanned, but not generate errors in the report.
      *
      */